vkoves/electrify-chicago/README.md

 - [x] Get CSV data usable and on homepage
 - [x] Setup domain and build process
 - [x] Setup Typescript
-- [ ] Setup linting in CI (ESLin ✅️, Prettier, Stylelint)
+- [ ] Setup linting in CI (ESLint ✅️, Prettier, Stylelint)
 - [ ] Setup unit tests

 ## Feature To-Do List

 - [x] Show property owner (manually tagged)
 - [x] Pre-process data to calculate things like averages for each property and rank of each building overall, in their class (TODO), and in their ward (TODO)
 - [x] Add colors/emoji to table view to give more context (e.g. so people know Keating is super bad)
 - [ ] Show % of energy use from the four sources (electric, gas, district chilled water, district steam)
 - [ ] Create ward page that shows data by ward (needs new data source)
 - [ ] Figure out a way to rank buildings by opportunity for improvement (perhaps higher than avg. in category, uses a lot of natural gas?)

 ## Development